samvel13danielyan/wrike-basic-api-integration/README.md

 # WrikeCRUD

-A project to fetch tasks from the Wrike API, map them to a custom format, and save them as a JSON file.
+A project to fetch tasks, contacts and projects from the Wrike API, map them to a custom format, and save them as a JSON file.

 ## Features
-- Fetch tasks from Wrike's API and map them into a custom format.
-- Save the mapped tasks as `tasks.json`.
 - Environment configuration using `.env` file.
-- Task data is saved in JSON format for further use.
+- Data is saved in JSON format for further use.

 ## Installation